 Guide to travelling on Spirit of Tasmania

 Spirit of Tasmania transfers thousands of holidaymakers between Tasmania and mainland Australia each year and is one of Australia’s most famous travel experiences.
-If you’re planning a trip to Tasmania soon, read up on this iconic red and white ferry so you’re fully prepared.
+If you’re planning a trip to Tasmania, read about this iconic red and white ferry so that you’re fully prepared.
 Best of all, RACV Members can save 10 per cent off Spirit of Tasmania passenger fares.*

 Spirit of Tasmania: all you need to know